ryantd42/NY-Legislative-Git/2023/S1977A-2023/bill.md

- ficial owners as is provided to the corporation by a  registered  broker or  dealer or a bank, association or other entity that exercises fiduci- ary powers in connection with the  forwarding  of  information  to  such
+ ficial owners as is provided to the corporation by a  registered  broker or  dealer or a bank, association or other entity that exercises fiduci- ary powers in connection with the  forwarding  of  information  to  such owners.
- S. 1977  18

- owners.
 The  corporation  shall  not  be required to obtain information about beneficial owners not in its possession.
   § 33.
 Section 630 of the business corporation law,  paragraph  (a)  as amended  by  chapter  5 of the laws of 2016, paragraph (c) as amended by chapter 746 of the laws of 1963, is amended to read as follows:
  § 630.
 Liability of shareholders for wages due to laborers, servants  or employees.
   (a) The  ten  largest shareholders, as determined by the fair value of their beneficial interest as of the beginning of the period during which the unpaid services referred to in this section are performed, of  every domestic  corporation  or  of  any  foreign corporation, when the unpaid services were performed in the state, no shares of which are listed on a national securities exchange or regularly quoted in an  over-the-counter market  by one or more members of a national or an affiliated securities association, shall jointly and severally be personally  liable  for  all debts,  wages or salaries due and owing to any of its laborers, servants or employees other than contractors, for services performed by them  for such corporation.
 [Before such laborer, servant or employee shall charge such  shareholder  for such services, he shall give notice in writing to such shareholder that he intends to hold him liable under this  section.
  Such  notice  shall  be  given  within one hundred and eighty days after termination of such services, except that if, within  such  period,  the laborer,  servant  or  employee  demands an examination of the record of shareholders under paragraph (b) of  section  624  (Books  and  records;
  right  of inspection, prima facie evidence) of this article, such notice may be given within sixty days after he has been given  the  opportunity to examine the record of shareholders.
 An action to enforce such liabil- ity  shall  be  commenced  within  ninety  days  after  the return of an execution unsatisfied against the corporation upon a judgment  recovered against  it  for  such services.]
 The provisions of this paragraph shall not apply to an investment company registered as such under  an  act  of congress entitled "Investment Company Act of 1940."
   (b) For the purposes of this section, wages or salaries shall mean all compensation  and  benefits payable by an employer to or for the account of the employee for personal services rendered by such employee  INCLUD- ING  ANY CONCOMITANT LIQUIDATED DAMAGES, PENALTIES, INTEREST, ATTORNEY'S FEES OR COSTS.
 These shall specifically include but not be  limited  to salaries,  overtime,  vacation,  holiday  and  severance  pay;  employer contributions to or payments of insurance or welfare benefits;  employer contributions to pension or annuity funds; and any other moneys properly due or payable for services rendered by such employee.
   (c)  A  shareholder  who  has paid more than his OR HER pro rata share under this section shall be entitled to contribution pro rata  from  the other  shareholders liable under this section with respect to the excess so paid, over and above his OR HER pro rata  share,  and  may  sue  them jointly  or  severally  or  any number of them to recover the amount due from them.
 Such recovery may be had in a separate action.
 As  used  in this  paragraph,  "pro  rata"  means  in  proportion to beneficial share interest.
+Before a shareholder may claim contribution from other  share-
+ S. 1977--A  19

-Before a shareholder may claim contribution from other share- holders under this paragraph, he OR SHE shall[, unless  they  have  been given  notice  by  a  laborer, servant or employee under paragraph (a),] give them notice in writing that he OR  SHE  intends  to  hold  them  so liable  to  him  OR HER.
+ holders  under  this  paragraph, he OR SHE shall[, unless they have been given notice by a laborer, servant or  employee  under  paragraph  (a),] give  them  notice  in  writing  that  he OR SHE intends to hold them so liable  to  him  OR HER.
 Such notice shall be given by him OR HER within twenty days after the date that [notice was given to him by] HE  OR  SHE BECAME AWARE THAT a laborer, servant or employee MAY SEEK TO HOLD HIM OR HER LIABLE under paragraph (a).
- S. 1977  19

   §  34.
 Subdivision (c) of section 609 of the limited liability company law, as amended by chapter 620 of the laws of 2019, is amended  to  read as follows: